 We ranked the top 21 jelly bean flavors in America.
 Here we go.

-Things have sure been heating up for Cinnamon jelly beans.
+Things have been heating up for cinnamon jelly beans.
 Sour candy, spicy candy, savory candy are all becoming more and more popular.
-In fact, the top 3 jelly bean flavors do not include a sweet or fruity flavor at all.
+In fact, the top 3 jelly bean flavors do not include a sweet or fruity flavor at all!

-Still, the number three spot is very near the top and there’s no denying the immense popularity of black licorice jelly beans.
+The number two spot is very near the top and there’s no denying the immense popularity of black licorice jelly beans.
 They are polarizing to be sure, but enough people still love them to push them above what was traditionally the top jelly bean flavor in the western hemisphere: cherry.

 Cherry is like the jelly bean elder.
 It has been around for a long time and was once the king of jelly bean flavors, reigning for more than 20 years.
 It’s no longer in the top 3, but perhaps its time has not yet come.